What do we want

 This is a true story:

-There was this time, when I was with the Police, that a small, older woman came to the front counter to report her son missing.
+There was this time when I was with the Police, that a small, older woman came to the front counter to report her son missing.
 Her clothing looked a little disheveled and she was carrying a plastic bag.
 Although her hair was tied back, plenty of it had escaped and almost floated around her, like a wispy halo.
-I believe she was of Indian descent and was a little difficult to understand but certainly not impossible.
-Naturally this was also compounded by her stress and anxiety of her belief that her son was missing.
-In briefly assessing the situation I guessed her son would have to be in his late twenties at best and this was not going to be a child we would be looking for.
+I believe she was of Indian descent and was a little difficult to understand, but it was certainly not impossible.
+Naturally, this was also compounded by her stress and anxiety of her belief that her son was missing.
+In briefly assessing the situation I guessed her son would have to be in his late twenties at best, and this was not going to be a child we would be looking for.

 So the owner of the backpackers hostel tells me this; Mike left the job two years ago because his mother found out where he worked.
 She was mentally unstable and harassed him and called the cops on him numerous times even though he was just trying to quietly live his life and get on with it.
 She told the cops he was suicidal or had killed someone or was going to be killed.